inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     As such we don't mention this option anymore.

-### Apply database migrations
+### Update database schemas and content

 The database migration consists of three steps:

-- check about existing `alembic_version` table (this is described in the section [Check your database for the `alembic_version` table](#check-your-database-for-the-alembic_version-table) above)
+- a check for an existing `alembic_version` table.
+This is described in the section [Check your database for the `alembic_version` table](#check-your-database-for-the-alembic_version-table) above and should have already been done.
-- pre-migration step that cleans up the existing database schema
+- a pre-migration step that cleans up the existing database schema
-- Alembic upgrade to the v14 schema
+- a v14 migration of the database schemas
+- a v14 migration of the database content

 #### Run the pre-migration step